CONCEPT ANALYSIS

 This means Category 3 bunkers where survivors later achieved stable communities, rebuilt social trust, and integrated successfully into the Sprawl remain classified as Category 3 โ€” Collapsed Order.
 The record preserves not what they became but what isolation did to them.

-The petitioners' Permanent Record still reads: Collapsed Order.
+The petitioners' still reads: Collapsed Order.
 Violence.
 Authoritarian power structures.
-Their clinic treats patients who look up their providers' bunker classification on the Nexus public registry and find a Category 3 flag next to the name of the person about to perform their surgery.
+Their clinic treats patients who look up their providers' bunker classification on the public registry and find a Category 3 flag next to the name of the person about to perform their surgery.

 Tanaka has never commented on the petitions.
 Her design principle is architecturally sound.
 The architecture does not care what you did after.